 There are exceptions to this rule.
 The diseases and disorders below cause an abnormal increase in appetite.

-Excessive tearing is a common for a lot of small dog and wrinkly breeds.
+Excessive tearing is common for a lot of small dog and wrinkly breeds.
 Their tears can cause brownish-red stains and is considered ‘normal’ by many pet owners.
-However it can also be a sign of allergies, especially if combined with itchy skin and gastrointestinal upset.
-It’s better address eye related problems sooner than later.
+However, it can also be a sign of allergies, especially if combined with itchy skin and gastrointestinal upset.
+It’s better to address eye-related problems sooner than later.

-A change in diet to species appropriate foods can reduce the amount of tears as well as the staining.
-If it’s not a serious health concern, we recommend using chemical-free, all natural cleaning solutions like silver colloid and Wrinkle Balm to clean tear stains daily.
-Additionally you can replace plastic food and water bowls with stainless steel which don’t harbor bacteria that irritates your pet’s face.
+A change in diet to species-appropriate foods can reduce the amount of tears as well as the staining.
+If it’s not a serious health concern, we recommend using chemical-free, all-natural cleaning solutions like silver colloid and Wrinkle Balm to clean tear stains daily.
+Additionally, you can replace plastic food and water bowls with stainless steel that don’t harbor bacteria that irritate your pet’s face.
 You can add the following to your pet’s diet to decrease the amount of staining; milk thistle, dandelion, olive leaf, chlorophyll, colostrum, and probiotics.

-If you notice your pet has a build up of plaque or tartar, it’s time to take action.
-Feed a species appropriate raw diet that will not build up plaque and tartar, or cause a stinky breath.
-Additionally you can offer raw bones, choose bones that are appropriate for your dog’s size and temperament, or an all-natural chew that will mimics the action of a toothbrush and cleans as well as freshen your dog’s breath.
-Alternatively you can also brush your pet’s teeth yourself or arrange for oral exams and teeth cleaning by your vet, but this is costly and may require anesthesia.
+If you notice your pet has a build-up of plaque or tartar, it’s time to take action.
+Feed a species-appropriate raw diet that will not build up plaque and tartar, or cause a stinky breath.
+Additionally, you can offer raw bones, choose bones that are appropriate for your dog’s size and temperament, or an all-natural chew that will mimic the action of a toothbrush and cleans as well as freshen your dog’s breath.
+Alternatively, you can also brush your pet’s teeth yourself or arrange for oral exams and teeth cleaning by your vet, but this is costly and may require anesthesia.

 Check your dog’s resting heart rate when you know it’s healthy so that you have a baseline to compare with when you suspect they may be ill.
 If your dog has a fever or is feeling pain, their heart rate will increase.
 This is just one indicator that there may be a potential health problem.